ShovelsAI/shovels-marketing/README.md

 Image: /images/autodesk.png
 ```

-Edit these and put the markdown below this settings section.
+Edit these and put the markdown content below this settings section.

+Once the .md file is committed and merged into `/shovels-marketing/main`, view the output locally in your browser at `https://localhost:8000` to verify formatting and rendering.

 ## Production